rlhill888/pocket-jobs/README.md

 Within the steps section of a pocketed job page, you can mark the steps as complete or incomplete, edit or delete previous steps, and add new steps if needed.
 You can also view a list of your to-dos on the homepage, which includes all the steps you have created for the jobs you have pocketed, along with their corresponding due dates.

-To summarize this application, Pocket Jobs is a fantastic tool for people searching for jobs who want to keep track of their job applications and follow-up steps in an organized and efficient manner.
+To summarize this application, Pocket Jobs is a cool tool for people searching for jobs who want to keep track of their job applications and follow-up steps in an organized and efficient manner.